Huperzine-A boosts cognition

 If you ever find yourself in a war-zone, you may want to stock up on Huperzine-A.

-Researchers at the Walter Reed Army Institute of Research in Washington D.C. are investigating Huperzine-A’s potential as a pretreatment to protect soldiers against chemical warfare nerve agent poisoning.
+Researchers at the Walter Reed Army Institute of Research in Washington D.C. are investigating Huperzine-A’s potential as a pretreatment to protect soldiers against chemical warfare nerve agent toxicity.

 One of the studies conducted at Walter Reed looked at Huperzine-A’s protective potential.
 Scientists found Hup-A to be twice as effective in protecting against the lethal effects of the nerve agent soman as the leading drug in that role called physostigmine.
 Huperzine-A’s effects lasted for six hours compared to only 90 minutes for the drug.[ix]